draftbit/twitter-lite/README.md

 7. Make sure all tests pass.
 8.  `git add` the changed files
 9.  `npm run precommit` to lint with [prettier](https://www.npmjs.com/package/prettier)
-10. Commit using a [descriptive message](https://chris.beams.io/posts/git-commit/) (please squash all your commits into one!)
+10. Commit using a [descriptive message](https://chris.beams.io/posts/git-commit/) (please squash commits into one per fix/improvement!)
 11. `git push` and submit your PR!

 ## Credits